iMarioSL/aws-mlops/article-eng.md

 # Productionizing a Machine Learning Model with AWS Lambda
 A lot of us scientists are able to apply complex Artificial Intelligence algorithms to learn patterns from data and accurately predict the future.
-Unfortunately, our models are only _useful_ insofar as others can _use it_ to make predictions.
+Unfortunately, our models are only _useful_ insofar as others can _use them_ to make predictions.

-Putting a model in production (i.e., _productioninzing_ or _deploying_ a model_)
-is the process of making it available to users around the world.
-In this article, we will build a fully serverless prediction service that users can interact with to determine if digitized images of cells are cancerous or not.
+Putting a model in production (i.e., _productioninzing_ or _deploying_ a model) is the process of making it available to users around the world.
+In this article, we will build a fully _serverless_ prediction service that users can interact with to determine if digitized images of cells are cancerous or not.

 > All the resources needed to run this project can be found in [this